The walking clinic provides a one-off assessment for children who are presenting with concerns around their crawling, walking or running.

 What to expect at the clinic:

-– A one-off small group assessment with a multi-disciplinary team, consisting of a podiatrist, physiotherapist and a occupational therapist (with parent present).
+– A one-off, small group assessment by a multi-disciplinary team consisting of a podiatrist, physiotherapist and a occupational therapist (with parent/carer present), followed by recommendations

-– An opportunity for you to gain a better understanding of your child’s crawling, walking or running.
+– An opportunity to gain a better understanding of your child’s crawling, walking or running.

 Who can use this service: